-All reasonable measures will be taken by the management of the Company to ensure that the high standards of health, safety, environmental compliance, reliability and availability achieved in 2021 are maintained and the effects of the COVID-19 pandemic to our operations continue to be negligible.
+The management of the Company is committed to maintaining high standards of health, safety, environmental compliance, reliability and availability, and to ensuring that the impact of the COVID-19 pandemic on our operations remains minimal in the coming year.
+Efforts will be made to continuously improve our practices and minimize any potential disruptions.
+PHOENIX POWER COMPANY SAOG